 What is your likely diagnosis and how would you differentiate it from other chronic recurrent headaches from the history?

-Commonly unilateral and frontal (but may be bilateral, occipital or generalised)
+Commonly unilateral and frontal (but can be bilateral, occipital or generalised)

 Unilateral; in, above or around the eye and/or temporal region